Skip to content

 Chances are, most of you are already familiar with HubPages:

-Your articles have to be at least 700 words long and of high quality.
+The website receives a lot of traffic daily; it’s also the best place for new freelance writers.
+Your articles must be at least 700 words long and of high quality.

 33) InstantShift

-InstantShift is one of the websites that pay you to write if you’re willing to create content about design and programming.
+InstantShift is an example of websites that pay you to write web design and programming content.
+Payments vary:

-They depend on your level of experience and the quality of the writing piece you’ll offer for publishing.
+They depend on your experience level and the quality of the writing piece you’ll offer for publishing.

 34) Vibrant Life